jkeiren/pbesstategraph-experiments/README.md

     ./install_prequisites.sh

-This installs two versions of the mCRL2 toolset: revisions 12522 and 12637.
-All binaries from revision 12522 are renamed such that 'old' is appended to their name.
+This installs revision 13039 of the mCRL2 toolset.

 Description
 -----------